 In Malawi, girls often face the same fate: early marriage and insufficient schooling.
 Over time, this cycle has created a substantial population of women who are undereducated, jobless, and facing extreme poverty with few options to pull themselves out.
 Ellen has been tackling this inequality head-on, starting when she was only 17.

 Tiwale started out by teaching Malawian women how to make dye-print African fabrics.
-The money generated from sales has then financed female entrepreneurs and provided school grants to programme participants interested in going back to school.
+The money generated from sales has then financed female entrepreneurs and provide school grants to program participants interested in going back to school.
 To date, the project has trained more than 150 women.

-Ellen has featured on Forbes most promising entrepreneurs under 30, and was also spotted and featured on the popular photo-documentary project Humans of New York, gaining lots of well-deserved exposure for her venture.
+Ellen has been featured on Forbes’ most promising entrepreneurs under 30, and was also spotted and featured on the popular photo-documentary project Humans of New York, gaining lots of well-deserved exposure for her venture.

 But since we last wrote about her, Ellen has not rested.
-She is now hoping to build a women’s centre in the Ntsiriza Community, Lilongwe, Malawi.
+She is now hoping to build a women’s centre in the Ntsiriza Community in Lilongwe, Malawi.

 Tiwale has acquired a plot of land to construct an education centre.
 Funding permitting, the centre hopes to provide secondary education classes to help women attain the Malawi Secondary Certificate of Education (MSCE); as well as further vocational skills training.
 These options will enhance the women’s prospects greatly, and address gender inequality in the country head on.